SanderJBouwman/shiniertreecheckbox/readme.md

 | Toggle   | Include, Exclude       | `Include`     | This mode allows you to toggle between the Include and Exclude states.
 Clicking the checkbox will switch to the opposite state. |

-> Note: you can add more states by editing the JS module (TreeCheckbox.defaultStates).
 ____
 ### Callbacks
 Callbacks are an important part of the TreeCheckbox component.
 They allow you to respond to events that occur in the component, such as when the tree is updated or when a label is clicked.